reframejs/reframe/contributing.md

-**We are looking for co-maintainers** and we warmly welcome contributions.
+**We are looking for co-maintainers** and we welcome contributions.

 - **_Contributor_**
   - You commit one or couple of patches to our codebase.